Not Every Emerging Social Media Platform is Right For Your Food Brand

 Some marketers will try to stretch their content and strategies to match what certain platforms require, and it’s like fitting a square peg into a round hole.
 In most cases, it’s smartest to focus on a small selection of social media channels you know you can do and do well.

 Take YouTube or TikTok, for instance.
 If you don’t have a large repository of video content, or a mechanism that creates new video content consistently, it’s not realistic to launch a dedicated strategy for these channels.
 Even worse, if it doesn’t read as authentic to your brand, your customers will smell it right away.
-Showing up consistently and speaking the language of your audience are the keys to success on any social media platform.
+Showing up consistently and speaking the language of your audience are the keys to success on any social media platform..even if it’s only one or two platforms.

 Gauge Brand Safety

-Let the “blue check” debacle on Twitter be a lesson for everyone: not every platform can guarantee brand safety, and certainly not in perpetuity.
-Some brands are still reeling financially from users impersonating them on Twitter.
-Despite being able to depend on a platform for years, the hard truth is that at any point, a platform can pose a risk to your brand reputation or, in some cases, your customers’ data.
+Let the “blue check” debacle on X (previously Twitter) be a lesson for everyone: not every platform can guarantee brand safety, and certainly not in perpetuity.
+Some brands are still reeling financially from users impersonating them on X. Despite being able to depend on a platform for years, the hard truth is that at any point, a platform can pose a risk to your brand reputation or, in some cases, your customers’ data.

 For new and emerging platforms, in particular, security and enforcement of community guidelines aren’t always a given.
 As these platforms work out the irregularities and gaps in their technology and user experiences, it’s often best to hold off on joining until they do.
 It could do your brand more harm than good to be on a site still in its nascent stage.